streamr-dev/streamr-specs/PROTOCOL.md

 Publishes a new message to a stream.
 Requires a write permission to the stream.
 Authentication requires the session token to be set.
 It contains a `StreamMessage` as a payload at the Message Layer level.
 The `StreamMessage` representation is also an array (nested in the `PublishRequest` array) which is described in the [StreamMessage](#streammessage) section.

 ```
-[version, type, streamMessage, sessionToken]
+[version, type, requestId, streamMessage, sessionToken]
 ```
 Example:
 ```
-[1, 8, [...streamMessageFields], "my-session-token"]
+[2, 8, "request-id", [...streamMessageFields], "my-session-token"]
 ```

 Field    | Type | Description
 -------- | ---- | --------
-`streamMessage` | StreamMessage | The array representation of the `StreamMessage` to publish.
+`streamMessage`| StreamMessage | The array representation of the `StreamMessage` to publish.
 Defined in the Message Layer.
 `sessionToken` | `string` | User's session token retrieved with some authentication method.

 #### SubscribeRequest